 Repairing your existing box gutters can save you a lot of time and a great deal of money over the expense of replacing your gutters.
-Box gutters most commonly exist on older and historical homes and may have problems that you can repair rather than replace the gutter system completely.
+Box gutters most commonly exist in older and historic homes and may have problems that you can repair rather than replace the gutter system completely.
 Most box gutters consist largely of wooden materials and have a metal lining in the bottom.
-The box gutter system is not an add-on attachment to the house, but is actually a part of the roofing system itself.
+The box gutter system is not an add-on attachment to the house but is actually a part of the roofing system itself.

 Since most box gutters are wooden channels lined with metal, most of the repairs involve the metal lining.
 The metal lining of the gutters requires seams to connect the separate gutter runs in several locations on the gutter system.
 These seams are susceptible to opening up or disconnecting which can cause the gutter to leak and can lead to wood rot or corrosion.